DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Methodology

 \subsection{Dataset}

 A dataset that consists of expert driving records is needed for behavior cloning \cite{imit4}\cite{imita}\cite{hidehito}\cite{imitb}.
 To create the dataset for training, validation, and test (train-val-test), we record observation data while driving the robotic vehicle at a speed of 1.25 m/s in an area inside Toyohashi University of Technology, Japan as shown in Fig. \ref{fig:tut_map}.
+This speed limit is imposed by the hardware constraints of the WHILL Model C2 platform and ensures safety during data collection in the pedestrian-populated campus environment.
 We record the driving data at noon, in the evening, and at night to vary the experiment conditions.
 In the train-val area, there are 12 different routes where the driving data is recorded one time for each condition.
 Meanwhile, in the test area, there are 6 different routes where the driving data is recorded three times for each condition.
 Each route has a set of route points with 12 meters gap that shows the path to the finish point.
 The vehicle must follow this path to complete the route.

 Recorded at a rate of 4 Hz, one sample of observation data is composed of a set of LiDAR point clouds, GNSS latitude-longitude, 9-axis IMU measurement, left and right wheel's angular speeds, and the level of steering and throttle.
 We also record the RGB image which is used by another model for comparison.
 Then, as the ground truth for the waypoints prediction task, we use the vehicle's trajectory location in one second, two seconds, and three seconds in the future (relative to the vehicle's current location at the current time).
 The trajectory is estimated by a built-in IMU-based odometry algorithm embedded in the robotic vehicle.
 Meanwhile, as the ground truth for the navigational control estimation task, we use the record of steering and control levels at the time.
 The devices used to retrieve observation data are mentioned in Table \ref{tab:data_info}.
 Meanwhile, how they are mounted on the vehicle can be seen in Fig. \ref{fig:vehicle}.